 From September 7, 2006 through October 6, 2006 Kenny rode over 2,060 miles from International Falls, MN to New Orleans, LA and raised over $5,000 for the cause.
 Once again he paid his own expenses and all monies donated went to the M.S.
 Society.

-On March 17, 2006, Kenny was hit by yet another curve ball.
-After experiencing a tightness in his chest he was found to have two arteries 90-95% blocked.
+On March 17, 2006, I was hit by yet another curve ball.
+After experiencing a tightness in my chest I was found to have two arteries 90-95% blocked.
 Thankfully, with over 8,000 miles ridden in 2006, there was no damage to the heart and both arteries were successfully replaced.